YoberM/RoboticRecognition/README.md

 - install dependencies that are on requirements.txt
 - use the virtual enviroment
 - run the applitacion, Recognition.py [file]
-- The file should be a video and should be located con Videos folder
+- An example of file "Video.mp4", the file should be located con Videos folder

 # YOLOV3